-According to the Bureau of Labor Statistics Occupational Outlook Handbook, Overall employment in this field is projected to grow faster than the average for all occupations from

-2024 to 2034.
+According to the Bureau of Labor Statistics Occupational Outlook Handbook, Overall employment in this field is projected to grow faster than the average for all occupations from 2024 to 2034.
 About 287,900 openings are projected in these occupations due to employment growth and the need to replace workers who leave the occupations permanently.

-The median annual wage for this group was \$131,450, which was much higher than the median annual wage for all occupations of \$49,500.
+The median annual wage for this group was \$131,450, significantly higher than the median annual wage for all occupations, which was \$49,500.